Plantar Fasciitis: A Podiatrist’s Guide to Diagnosis & Evidence-Based Management

 1. Structured Stretching Program³

 • Gastrocnemius stretch: knee extended, 30-second hold, three reps, twice daily.
+Using a wedge device can help stretch in the house using a wall and body weight.

 • Plantar fascia stretch: dorsiflex hallux and toes for 10–15 seconds before first steps.